 One thing I always practice is to find similarities from the projects I’ve handled in the past and highlight them to justify why I qualify for the job.
 For example, if the job ad is from a specific country , I would mention the current and previous projects and my approach to working on the project.

 Sometimes it’s better not to waste your employer’s time.
 Instead of letting them find the wrong candidates give them a favour by sharing your brief strategy on how to help your employer’s business.
 It will help the employer select the best candidate with the right strategy in mind.

 Provide a clear direction on what to do next after an employer read your proposal.
 Invite your client to view your portfolio through your online freelancer profile.
-Be sure not to include any links to communications platforms other than what is provided on the freelancer profile you are using.
-And make sure to close with details on how to reach you.
+Be sure not to include any links to any third party communications platforms other than what is provided on the freelancer platform you are using.

 Apply these tips on your next bidding to online freelancing jobs.